-Pema Chödrön, a practicing Tibetan Buddhist with 20 years of experience, in her book focuses on spiritual and personal growth, and draws inspiration from traditional Buddhism wisdom.
+Pema Chödrön, a practicing Tibetan Buddhist with 20 years of experience, in her book focuses on spiritual and personal growth and draws inspiration from traditional Buddhist wisdom.

 10. Quiet: The Power of Introverts in a World That Can’t Stop Talking

 This New York Times bestseller has an interesting take on introverts.
 The author explains how it’s okay to be an introvert, and in fact 1/3 of the people we come across are introverts themselves.

 Introverts like Rosa Parks, Chopin, Dr. Seuss, Steve Wozniak, Eleanor Roosevelt, Al Gore, Warren Buffet, and Gandhi have achieved greatness in their lives and contributed greatly to society.
 The point is, even introverts can attain new heights and emerge successful in life.

 Today’s Western society is very pro-extrovert.
 Through charts, the author presents how the extrovert ideal has seeped in and how deeply it runs in our culture.

 We urge people to talk more, to make their presence known and perhaps to mark a place in history, all by being extroverted.
 But the author excellently refutes all these beliefs by divulging real-life examples of all the introverts who have silently earned a place in history.